 - When a view published to Tableau Server connects to an extract, interaction with the view causes the VizQL session to be cached.
 Reopening the view might pull an older version of the view from the VizQL cache.

-- When Refresh less often is selected, the cache has no expiration date.
-VizQL will continue to use the cache until the view is manually refreshed or until Tableau Server is restarted.
+- When Refresh less often is selected, VizQL may continue to use the cache for up to 12 hours.

 - In addition to the caching the view, VizQL also caches database query results.
 As a result, if one workbook sends the same query to the same database, VizQL is able to reuse data from cache.

 Additional InformationIn the Tableau Server Configuration window, use the Data Connections tab to configure caching and specify how you want to handle initial SQL statements from data sources.

 Thank you for providing your feedback on the effectiveness of the article.

 Open new Case

 Training and Tutorials